Labour Law Attorneys

 - Written notice should be provided to the employee for the aforementioned consultation to take place;

-- When the employer makes a decision that the employees must be dismissed based on operational requirements (such as economical, technological, structural or similar needs), the employer must select the employees to be dismissed according to selection criteria that have been agreed to by the consulting parties, alternatively, if no criteria have been agreed upon, criteria that is fair, reasonable and objective.
+- When the employer makes a decision that the employees must be dismissed based on operational requirements (such as economic, technological, structural or similar needs), the employer must select the employees to be dismissed according to selection criteria that have been agreed to by the consulting parties, alternatively, if no criteria have been agreed upon, criteria that is fair, reasonable and objective.

 If a restructure or transfer of business takes place (in whole or in part) as a going concern, Section 197 of the Labour Relations Act becomes applicable: